-the Armstrong award, that of in- ate of Stevens of the class of '06. dividual research and delving un- He did not become engaged in afraid into the then unknown, to radio work, however, until 1915. the end that a further advance Since that year he has devoted in the science might be made pos- himself quite completely to this sible for future engineers to build branch of study, with particular upon."
+most clearly typify the spirit of the Armstrong award, that of individual research and delving un- He did not become engaged in afraid into the then unknown, to radio work, however, until 1915. the end that a further advance in the science might be made possible for future engineers to build upon."

-Friday evening were several some of the fundamental develop-Stevens men: Lawrence C. Horle, ments in the science of radio.
-His '14, formerly an Instructor in the most outstanding development was Physics Department and a close of the neutrodyne principle, which friend of Professor Hazeltine; is the neutralization of capacity Lincoln G. Walsh, '26, and William coupling in vacuum tubes, pre-F. Bailey, '33, formerly an In- venting oscillation.
+Among those attending dinner Friday evening were Stevens men: Lawrence C. Horle, ments in the science of radio.
+His '14, formerly an Instructor in the most outstanding development was Physics Department and a close friend of Professor Hazeltine; is the neutralization of capacity Lincoln G. Walsh, '26, and William coupling in vacuum tubes, pre-F. Bailey, '33, formerly an In- venting oscillation.
 Professor Hastructor in the Electrical Engi- zeltine is now President of the Inneering Department.